Standish Community High School

 Standish Community High School – known locally as Standish High – is a coeducational secondary school located in Standish in the Metropolitan Borough of Wigan, Greater Manchester, England.

 The school has approximately 1,250 students aged 11–16 in Key Stages 3 & 4 and has specialisms in Languages, Maths and Computing.
 The current headteacher is Mrs Lindsey Barker, who took over the position from Andrew Pollard in 2018.

-It teaches the following subjects to GCSE level: English, Maths, Science and Triple Science, Art, Photography, Music, Drama, Media, MFL (including French and Spanish although Music has not been run as a GCSE for 6 years) Technology, Physical Education, Religious Education, History, Geography, Computer Science and ICT.
+It teaches the following subjects to GCSE level: English, Maths, Science and Triple Science, Art, Photography, Music, Drama, Media, MFL (including French and Spanish), Technology, Physical Education, Religious Education, History, Geography, Computer Science and ICT.

 History

 The school was founded in 1978.
+In 1985, it faced the prospect of closure due to low student enrolment, although numbers later recovered.
 It began a major building and remodelling programme in 1989, and in 1992 opened up new facilities for science, art, and design technology.
 Standish Community High School has been a Language College since 1996.
-It has a replica continental high-street in the Languages department, complete with shops, stalls and a bank, which can be used as part of teaching and learning or can be booked‐out by other schools and colleges.
-In 2018, the school became part of a multi-academy trust in partnership with Southlands High School, after plans were approved by the Department for Education.
+It has a replica continental high street in the Languages department, complete with shops, stalls, and a bank, which can be used for teaching and learning or booked out by other schools and colleges.
+By the turn of the millennium it was oversubscribed and had been described as "very effective".

+Formerly a community school administered by Wigan Metropolitan Borough Council, Standish Community High School converted to academy status in December 2017.
+The school is now sponsored by the Mosaic Learning Trust, a multi-academy trust operating in partnership with Southlands High School and Golborne Community Primary School after plans were approved by the Department for Education.

-The school is known in the region for their consistent good grades, achieving 86% A*–C grades in 2011 including Maths and English subjects..
+The school is known in the region for its consistently good grades, achieving 79% in grades 9–4 in Maths and English in 2024.
 The school is also very well known in the Wigan Borough due to outstanding Ofsted reports which describe the school as "a good school", with some "outstanding" features such as safeguarding.

-Previously a community school administered by Wigan Metropolitan Borough Council, in December 2017 Standish Community High School converted to academy status.
-The school is now sponsored by the Mosaic Academy Trust.